 - Trade CFDs or invest in over 1,000 "real" stocks.

 - Trade on MetaTrader 4 or MetaTrader 5.

 - Get free signals from Trading Central.

-- Account currencies include USD, EUR, GBP, CAD and AED.
+- Open a trading account in USD, EUR, GBP, CAD and AED.

 - Trading fees on its Fixed and Classic accounts are a little high.

 - Monthly inactivity fees apply after 90 days.

 Trade Forex on 1:500 leverage, indices on 1:200 leverage, precious metals and commodities on 1:133 leverage, as well as crypto and individual stocks on 1:20 leverage.

 HYCM's appeal lies partly in its brand name.
 The company was founded in the 70s and was one of the first to launch a Forex trading platform as early as 1999.
 In other words, HYCM is a broker you can trust.

 In our experience, HYCM.com's fees are a little higher than the competition, unless you open a Raw account.
 However, we do appreciate the ability to open an account in USD, EUR, GBP, CAD or AED, which has helped us avoid unnecessary currency conversion fees.